Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/CONTRIBUTING.md

 ## Introduction

-<p style="margin-left: 5em;">HacktoberFest is back again!.
+HacktoberFest is back again!.
 Much appreciation for your desire to participate in the I4G OpenSource.
 Frontend project.
-See the [table of contents](#contributing-to-the-project) for different ways to help and details about how this project handles them!📝</p>
+See the [table of conte(#contributing-to-the-project) for different ways to help and details about how this project handles them!📝

-### Intended audience
+## Intended audience
 - Project contributors
 - Frontend Web developers
 - UI/UX Designers
 - Issue reporters
 - Improvement reporters

-### How to contribute
+## How to contribute

 1. You need a [GitHub](https://www.github.com) account
 1. You need a local "fork" of this Github repo.
 1. Clone the repository to your local machine.
 1. Submit an [issue](https://github.com/Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/issues) ticket for your issue if there is no one yet.

-# Working with Issues
+## Working with Issues

 Click `issues` in the repository to see the reported issues.

-### Submitting an Issue
+## Submitting an Issue

 1. Describe the issue and include steps to reproduce it if it is a bug.
 1. If you are able and want to fix this, fork the repository on GitHub